Flops and Clusters in the Homological Minimal Model Program: Introduction

 For a more precise wording, see \ref{chamber 3fold=chamber surface prep}.
 Now by Reid's general elephant conjecture, true in the setting here by \cite[1.1, 1.14]{Pagoda}, cutting by a generic hyperplane section yields

 where $R/g$ is an ADE singularity and $\upvarphi$ is a partial crepant resolution.
-By general theory $\End_{R/g}(N/gN)$ is derived equivalent to $X_2$, and so any indecomposable summand $N_i$ of $N$ cuts to $N_i/gN_i$, which is precisely one of the indecomposable CM modules corresponding to a vertex in an ADE Dynkin diagram, via the Auslander--McKay correspondence.
+Since $N\in\CM R$ and $g$ is not a zero-divisor on $N$, necessarily $N/gN\in\CM R/g$, and so any indecomposable summand $N_i$ of $N$ cuts to $N_i/gN_i$, which must correspond to a vertex in an ADE Dynkin diagram via the Auslander--McKay correspondence.
 This then allows us to obtain the numbers $b_j$ using Auslander--Reiten (=AR) theory, using the knitting--type constructions on the known AR quivers, as in \cite{IW}.
 We refer the reader to \S\ref{calculate chamber subsection} for details, in particular the example \ref{knitting example}.

 Once we have obtained the $b_j$ for all exchange sequences, which in particular depends only on the curves which appear in the partial resolution $X_2$, we are able to use this data to do two things.
 First, we are able to compute the full GIT chamber structure.